aqeelabpro/freepbx-16-ubuntu-20.04-installation/README.md

-Type your administrator username, password then click Continue.
+Type your administrator username, and password then click Continue.

 After the successful login, you should see the FreePBX dashboard on the following screen.

 ![image](https://github.com/aqeelabpro/freepbx-16-ubuntu-20.04/assets/93031839/ad825e73-355e-4f8d-a41b-02da2ed032f5)

 # Happy VoIPing! 📞

+Images are taken from https://cloudinfrastructureservices.co.uk/